SeanLausanne/BU_EC601_MiniProject1/README.md

   Downloading images with Twitter API<br>
   Convert to the images to a video with FFMPEG<br>
   Analyze the images with Google Could Vision API<br>

+The file is written in Python 3.5.
+Before running, please make sure that you have installed these libraries: tweepy, PIL, google-cloud-vision.<br>